Last updated on September 13th, 2021 at 10:30 am

 Dry Bath

 A dry bath is more comparable to the bathrooms found in traditional homes.
 Dry baths have a shower stall completely separate from the toilet and the rest of the bathroom area.
 This is great if you prefer an RV that gives you the feel of a traditional home but dry baths can take up a lot of space.
-If you’re looking for a dry bath, you’ll want to check out the Class C rigs.
+If you’re looking for a dry bath, you’ll want to check out Class C rigs.

 Wet Bath